Primordial Black-Hole-Based Pathways to Little Red Dots

 We have examined three PBH-based pathways for the origin of the BHs powering LRDs, briefly summarized in Table~\ref{tab:flowchart}.
 We have shown that the direct formation of such massive objects as PBHs is ruled out by CMB $\mu$-distortion constraints, which severely limit the abundance of very massive PBHs at early times.
 This implies that scenarios based on PBH seeds as heavy as $10^5\,M_\odot$, as in Refs.~\cite{Zhang:2025asq,Maiolino:2025tih}, are excluded by cosmological bounds.
 Consequently, viable PBH seeds are restricted to masses $\lesssim 10^3\,M_\odot$, constituting only a subdominant component of the total DM.
 Hierarchical mergers of lighter, observationally allowed PBHs provide a possible growth channel, but the efficiency of this channel is highly sensitive to the assembly history and constrained by the typical properties of high-redshift DM halos, making it challenging to reproduce the observed masses.
 By contrast, gas accretion onto intermediate-mass PBHs, when modeled self-consistently with metallicity evolution, emerges as a more robust pathway, identifying regions of parameter space that can simultaneously reproduce the observed BH masses, stellar-to-BH ratios, and metallicities of LRDs, including the properties of the event QSO1.
 These conclusions are conservative because PBH growth can happen through a combination of accretion and mergers.

 Our work can be extended in several directions.
 One possibility concerns applying this analysis to the full LRD population, assessing whether PBH-based channels can consistently reproduce their observed properties.
 This could include, among others, the highest-redshift source reported to date~\cite{2025ApJ...995...21T} or candidate dual LRDs~\cite{2024arXiv241214246T}.
 Moreover, refining the accretion model will be essential to better constrain the parameter space of viable PBH scenarios.
-We leave these improvements to future work.
+Additionally, it would be interesting to consider a mixture scenario in which both accretion and merger contribute to the population evolution.
+Finally, one may also consider initially clustered PBH formation (e.g.~\cite{DeLuca:2022bjs,Zhang:2025tgm}), a scenario which also requires a careful assessment of the CMB bounds as discussed in \cite{DeLuca:2021hcf}.
+We leave these considerations to future work.

-{\bf Note added:} While this work was being completed, Ref.~\cite{Zhang:2025oyl} appeared, showing that the accretion and metallicity evolution of a heavy PBH seed can result into a QSO1-like LRD when considering both BH and stellar feedback.
-Unlike our work, the authors assume the PBH seed to be formed directly with a large observed mass.
+{\bf Note added:} Recently, Ref.~\cite{Zhang:2025oyl} appeared, showing that the accretion and metallicity evolution of a heavy PBH seed can result in a QSO1-like LRD when considering both BH and stellar feedback.
+Unlike in our Letter, the authors assume the PBH seed to be formed directly with a large observed mass.

 {{\bf{\em Acknowledgments.}}} We thank P.~Dayal and R.~Maiolino for interesting discussions.
 E.B., V.D.L., L.D.G and K.K. are supported by NSF Grants No.~AST-2307146, No.~PHY-2513337, No.~PHY-090003, and No.~PHY-20043, by NASA Grant No.~21-ATP21-0010, by John Templeton Foundation Grant No.~62840, by the Simons Foundation [MPS-SIP-00001698, E.B.], by the Simons Foundation International [SFI-MPS-BH-00012593-02], and by Italian Ministry of Foreign Affairs and International Cooperation Grant No.~PGR01167.
 K.K. is supported by the Onassis Foundation - Scholarship ID: F ZT 041- 1/2023-2024.
 This work was carried out at the Advanced Research Computing at Hopkins (ARCH) core facility (\url{https://www.arch.jhu.edu/}), which is supported by the NSF Grant No.~OAC-1920103.
+G.F.~acknowledges support by the Italian MUR Departments of Excellence grant 2023–2027 “Quantum Frontier” and from Istituto Nazionale di Fisica Nucleare (INFN) through the Theoretical Astroparticle Physics (TAsP) project.